-American Municipal Power (AMP), a wholesale electricity supplier to municipal utilities in Ohio, Pennsylvania, Michigan, Virginia, Kentucky and West Virginia has since 2016 been developing five run-of-the-river hydroelectric projects along the Ohio River.
+American Municipal Power (AMP), a wholesale electricity supplier to municipal utilities in Ohio, Pennsylvania, Michigan, Virginia, Kentucky, and West Virginia has since 2016 been developing five run-of-the-river hydroelectric projects along the Ohio River.
 Three of the projects, the 105 MW Melhahl, the 44 MW Willow Island, and the 88 MW Cannelton projects were completed in 2016; while the 76 MW Smithland project was completed in 2017.
 One of the projects, the 50 MW Robert Byrd has since been abandoned with the city of Wadsworth, Ohio giving up its FERC construction license in 2019.
 The Cannelton project is located on the Indiana/Kentucky section of the river [24, 25].

-In August 2019 the University of Notre Dame broke ground on a project to construct a 2.5 MW hydroelectric plant on the Saint Joseph River in South Bend.
-Notre Dame and the City of South Bend has had an agreement since 2016 for the University to construct the hydroelectric project as part of improvements planned for the Seitz park in downtown South Bend where the hydroelectric project is located.
-The hydroelectric project is expected to be completed in 2022 [26, 27].
+The University of Notre Dame's 2.5 MW hydroelectric project on the Saint Joseph River in South bend was completed and started generating electricity in May 2022.
+Notre Dame and the City of South Bend has had an agreement since 2016 for the University to construct the hydroelectric project as part of improvements for the Seitz Park in downtown South Bend where the hydroelectric project is located.
+Construction on the project started in 2019 [26, 27].